Lower My Bills: 7 Ways to Drastically Cut Monthly Expenses

 - Get rid of unused subscription services.
 Do you really need subscriptions to both Pandora and Spotify?
 And when’s the last time you listened to an audiobook on your Audible service?

-But, really, why would you want to cut expenses drastically?
-At Budgeting Couple, we want you to “enjoy your money.”
 The steps above will help you realistically save $300 a month or more, which will reduce your bills by $3,600 a year.
-If you are in dire circumstances, such drastic measures might be needed.

 - If you have a mortgage, look to refinance it.

-- If you rent, can you take on a roommate to split the rent and utilities?
+- Can you take on a roommate to split some expenses?